paulhinta/synchronization/README.md

 ```
 Instantiation takes one optional argument:

 __logpath__: A _String_ containing the path to the _LOGS_ folder.
-If _LOGS_ doesn't exist in this location, it will be created as a subdirectory.
+If _LOGS_ does not exist in this location, it will be created as a subdirectory.
 If this argument is not specified, the _LOGS_ folder will be created in the current working directory.

 #### Configuration